Year 6 - Blue Jays and Red Kites

 Curriculum

-Please find below an overview of what we'll be working on this term, previous term Knowledge Organisers can be found on our Curriculum Page.
+Knowledge Organisers (what we'll be working on each term) can be viewed/downloaded on our Curriculum Page.

 The Calderdale Transition Support Project (TSP) involves a partnership of local organisations working together to support children, parents/carers and school staff.
 The service supports students in years 5 & 6 to manage the emotional impact of transition from primary school to secondary school.
 Click the link for further information.